One-to-One Support in Labour

 one-to-one support labour nurse comforting patient

-All too often, modern maternity care means women are required to experience institutional routines that may negatively impact birth outcomes and satisfaction levels.
+All too often, modern maternity care means patients are required to experience institutional routines that may negatively impact birth outcomes and satisfaction levels.

 Yet, moving away from custom and tradition and implementing change, however convincing the research is, can pose challenges for the maternity team in terms of staffing levels and allocation of resources.
-The one midwife to one woman ratio is an ideal goal to aim for and should be available for all women in labour (Sosa, Crozier and Stockl 2018), but further questions have yet to be answered about the role of the doula, or even if the continued presence of a supportive friend can achieve the same beneficial results.
+The one midwife to one patient ratio is an ideal goal to aim for and should be available for all patients in labour (Sosa et al. 2018), but further questions have yet to be answered about the role of the doula, or even if the continued presence of a supportive friend can achieve the same beneficial results.

-It may be that future research can help answer these questions by clarifying what happens during labour between the woman and the range of people who support her one-to-one (Sosa, Crozier and Robinson 2012).
+Future research may help answer these questions by clarifying what happens during labour between the patient and the range of people who support them one-to-one (Sosa et al. 2012).

-What has been proven beyond doubt is that continuous one-to-one support during labour has clinically meaningful benefits for both women and their babies, with no known associated harms (Hodnett et al. 2013).
+What has been proven beyond doubt is that continuous one-to-one support during labour has clinically meaningful benefits for both patients and their babies, with no known associated harms (Hodnett et al. 2013).

-What is needed now is a further exploration into how continuous support can be provided in different contexts, as well as an evaluation of potential long-term benefits that extend beyond the delivery room.
+What is needed now is a further exploration of how continuous support can be provided in different contexts and an evaluation of potential long-term benefits that extend beyond the delivery room.

 References